 - Recycle: fourth priority – disposing of waste or products that are no longer needed in the way that has the least impact on the planet

-We believe that environmental sustainability must be preceded by equality: to build a sustainable planet we need to create fair relationships in all that we do and achieve social justice.
+We believe that environmental responsibility must be preceded by equality: to reach climate justice for the planet we need to create fair relationships in all that we do and be attentive to social justice.
 As such, we have added a fifth pillar to the ‘waste hierachy’:

 - Reconnect – engaging and training staff, connecting with our local community and engaging audiences with environmental issues